NeoGeographyToolkit/StereoPipeline/docs/correlation.rst

 with high triangulation error came from correlation mistakes and large areas of error came from camera model inadequacies.

+If, after bundle adjustment the triangulation error is still high at the image corners and the inputs are Pinhole cameras, one may have to refine the intrinsics, including the distortion model.
+:numref:`bundle_adjustment` discusses bundle adjustment, including handling intrinsics.

 To improve the location of a triangulated point cloud or created DEM relative to a known ground truth, use alignment (:numref:`pc_align`).